Gastric bypass long term weight loss S.O.S. (Swedish Obesity Study) results

-Here are some of the results of the only long term clinical study of WLS that we know about.
+Here are some of the results of the only large long term clinical study of weight loss surgery that we know about.
 It's called the Swedish Obesity Study.
 In the New England Journal of Medicine, some of the results were published.
-This is a clinical study of over 641 patients, and has been ongoing for ten years.
+This is a study of over 2500 WLS patients (mostly gastric bypass and gastric band patients) but at the 10 year point, only 641 patients were available to be contacted.

 The weight loss results were: